UKHO/docs/docs/quality-assurance/team-quality-charter.md

 	 - Access to hardware or software
 	 - Weight of opinion

 ## Ways of Working

+ - Planning, creating and executing tests (including manual testing) is the responsibility of **everyone** in the team
+ - The role of the tester in the team is to **champion** quality assurance and testing at **all** stages of the development cycle
+ - The team will use BDD for user focused stories in the story refinement process (for more details see our '[BDD](bdd.md)' page)
  - A process will exist for reviewing current automated tests
- - The team will use BDD for user focused stories in the story refinement process, for more details see our [BDD](bdd.md) page
- - The role of the tester in the team is to **champion** quality assurance and testing at **all** stages of the development cycle
- - Planning, creating and executing tests (including manual testing) is the responsibility of **everyone** in the team

 ## Acceptance Criteria

  - Every story will have acceptance criteria before being played
  - Acceptance criteria will not be changed without cross-team awareness
- - Acceptance criteria will be testable, capable of being proven true or false
+ - Acceptance criteria will be testable, i.e. capable of being proven true or false

 For more details see our '[Acceptance Criteria](acceptance-criteria.md)' page.